raspberrypilearning/software-guide/quickstart.md

 # Raspberry Pi Quick Start Guide

-Got a Raspberry Pi?
-Great: let's get started by making sure you have all the cables and accessories before plugging them all in and logging in for the first time.

-## Check you have the equipment you need

-Before you plug anything into your Raspberry Pi, make sure that you have all the equipment you have [all the equipment listed here](https://www.raspberrypi.org/learning/quick-start-guide/requirements/).
+So you've got a Raspberry Pi, and you've made sure you have all the [physical equipment]() you need.
+Now what?
+It's time to get yourself an Operating System and boot up your Raspberry Pi

 ![](images/all-the-things.png)

-To get started with Raspberry Pi, you also need an operating system.
-NOOBS (New Out Of Box Software) is an easy operating system install manager for the Raspberry Pi.
-Raspbian is the most common operating system used with the Raspberry Pi.
-You can download a Raspbian image to an SD card.
+## Geting an Operating System

+The recommended Operating System for use with the Raspberry Pi is called Raspbian.
+Raspbian is a version of GNU/Linux, designed specifically to work well with the Raspberry Pi.
+You have several options when it comes to getting hold of a copy of Raspbian.

 ### Buy a preinstalled SD card

-The easiest way to get NOOBS or Raspbian is to buy an SD card with the software already installed, available online from various resellers.
-If you have purchased one of these cards, then you can skip to 'Plugging in your Raspberry Pi' below.
+The easiest way to get NOOBS or Raspbian is to buy an SD card with the software already installed.
+You can get a preinstalled Raspbian card [here](http://uk.rs-online.com/web/c/computing-peripherals/data-storage-memory/secure-digital-cards/?searchTerm=noobs and here

-Alternatively, if you have a spare SD card (8GB recommended), then you can download NOOBS or Raspbian for free and install it on your card.

-## Format your SD card

-It is best to format your SD card on your computer or laptop before copying the NOOBS files onto it or adding the Raspbian image.
-To do this:
+### Install Raspbian with NOOBS

+NOOBS stands for **N**ew **O**ut **O**f **B**ox **S**oftware, and if you've never before played around with GNU/Linux, then it is the best place to start.
+To begin with, it's always a good idea to make sure you have formatted you SD Card.
+You'll need to make sure your computer has a built-in SD card reader, or use an USB SD Card reader.

 1. Visit the [SD Association’s website](http://www.sdcard.org/) and download [SD Formatter 4.0](https://www.sdcard.org/downloads/formatter_4/index.html) for either Windows or Mac.
 1. Follow the instructions to install the software.